Krešimir Ćosić: Early club career

 In the summer of 1968, Ćosić was in a European team with Finnish player Veikko Vainio.
 Vainio, a student at Brigham Young University (BYU), told him about life in college, and invited him to play for the BYU Cougars. Ćosić accepted this invitation, and moved to the United States, in 1969.
 In his freshman year, he played in 12 games for the freshman team, averaging 17.4 points and 12.6 rebounds per game.
 In his sophomore year, he averaged 15.1 points and 12.6 rebounds per game, leading BYU to the 1971 WAC Championship.

-In his junior year, he again led his team to the WAC Championship, averaging 22.3 points and 12.8 rebounds per game, and being awarded All-American honors by the United Press International, making him the first non-American player to achieve that.
+In his junior year, he again led his team to the WAC Championship, averaging 22.3 points and 12.8 rebounds per game, and being awarded All-American Honors by the United Press International, making him the first non-American player to achieve that.
 In the 1972 NBA draft, he was picked by the Portland Trail Blazers, in the 10th round (144th overall), but he opted to stay with BYU.

-As a senior, he averaged 20.2 points and 9.5 rebounds per game, and again was given All-American honors, by the United Press International.
+As a senior, he averaged 20.2 points and 9.5 rebounds per game, and again was given All-American Honors, by the United Press International.
 His career college basketball averages were 18.9 points, and 11.8 rebounds per game.

-The Marriott Center, at BYU, was built during Ćosić's career at BYU, the Smith Field House could not hold in all fans so there is a saying about the Marriott Center – Stan Watts built it, Marriott paid for it, and Krešo filled it.
+The Marriott Center, at BYU, was built during Ćosić's career at BYU, as the Smith Field House could not accommodate the growing number of fans, so there is a saying about the Marriott Center – Stan Watts built it, Marriott paid for it, and Krešo filled it.